 - Aged 5 to 11:

 - in the same row and separated by no more than one seat from their parent, guardian or tutor.

 - Aged 12 or 13:

 - separated by no more than a row from the parent, guardian or tutor.

-Airlines will also be required to establish a policy for unaccompanied minors, and prohibit minors under the age of five from travelling without their parent or an accompanying person who is at least 16 years old.
+Airlines are also required to establish a policy for unaccompanied minors, and prohibit minors under the age of five from travelling without their parent or an accompanying person who is at least 16 years old.